Binocular vision: Other disorders

 To maintain stereopsis and singleness of vision, the eyes need to be pointed accurately.
 The position of each eye is controlled by six extraocular muscles.
-Slight differences in the length or insertion position or strength of the same muscles in the two eyes can lead to a tendency for one eye to drift to a different position in its orbit from the other, especially when one is tired.
+Slight differences in length, insertion position, or strength of the same muscles in the two eyes can lead to a tendency for one eye to drift to a different position in its orbit from the other, especially when one is tired.
 This is known as phoria.
 One way to reveal it is with the cover-uncover test.
-To do this test, look at a cooperative person's eyes.
-Cover one eye of that person with a card.
-Have the person look at your fingertip.
-Move the finger around; this is to break the reflex that normally holds a covered eye in the correct vergence position.
-Hold your finger steady and then uncover the person's eye.
-Look at the uncovered eye.
-You may see it flick quickly from being wall-eyed or cross-eyed to its correct position.
-If the uncovered eye moved from out to in, the person has esophoria.
+In this test, one of a person's eyes is covered.
+With the uncovered eye, the person looks at a target such as a fingertip.
+The target is moved around to break the reflex that normally holds the covered eye in the correct vergence position.
+The target is held steady before the eye is uncovered.
+The eye may flick quickly from being wall-eyed or cross-eyed to its correct position.
+If the eye moved from out to in, the person has esophoria.
 If it moved from in to out, the person has exophoria.
 If the eye did not move at all, the person has orthophoria.
-Most people have some amount of exophoria or esophoria; it is quite normal.
+Most people have some amount of exophoria or esophoria, which is normal.
 If the uncovered eye also moved vertically, the person has hyperphoria (if the eye moved from down to up) or hypophoria (if the eye moved from up to down).
 Such vertical phorias are quite rare.
-It is also possible for the covered eye to rotate in its orbit; such a condition is known as cyclophoria.
-They are rarer than vertical phorias.
-Cover test may be used to determine the direction of deviation in cyclophorias, also.
+It is also possible for the covered eye to rotate in its orbit, known as cyclophoria, which is rarer than vertical phorias.
+The cover-uncover test may be used to determine the direction of deviation in cyclophorias.

 The cover-uncover test can also be used for more problematic disorders of binocular vision, the tropias.
-In the cover part of the test, the examiner looks at the first eye as he or she covers the second.
+In the cover part of the test, the examiner looks at the first eye while covering the second.
 If the eye moves from in to out, the person has exotropia.
 If it moved from out to in, the person has esotropia.
 People with exotropia or esotropia are wall-eyed or cross-eyed, respectively.
 These are forms of strabismus that can be accompanied by amblyopia.
 There are numerous definitions of amblyopia.
 A definition that incorporates all of these defines amblyopia as a unilateral condition in which vision is worse than 20/20 in the absence of any obvious structural or pathologic anomalies, but with one or more of the following conditions occurring before the age of six: amblyogenic anisometropia, constant unilateral esotropia or exotropia, amblyogenic bilateral isometropia, amblyogenic unilateral or bilateral astigmatism, image degradation.
 When the covered eye is the non-amblyopic eye, the amblyopic eye suddenly becomes the person's only means of seeing.
 The strabismus is revealed by the movement of that eye to fixate on the examiner's finger.
 There are also vertical tropias (hypertropia and hypotropia) and cyclotropias.